 Cavco's mortgage subsidiary experiences minimal seasonal fluctuation in its mortgage origination activities as a result of the time needed for loan application approval processes and subsequent home loan closing activities.
 The mortgage subsidiary realizes no seasonal impacts from its mortgage servicing operations.
 Revenue for the home insurance subsidiary is not impacted by seasonality as it recognizes revenue from policy sales ratably over each policy's term year.
 The insurance subsidiary is subject to the effects of seasonal storms in Texas, where most of its policies are underwritten.
 Spring storm activity typically spikes each April and May, the prime season for Texas weather events.
-During the quarter ended June 27, 2015, record setting storm activity in Texas produced high insurance claims volume.
-The severity of the hail and wind related damage to insured homes were considerably greater than most spring storm seasons.
-Losses from these catastrophic events were somewhat limited by reinsurance contracts in place, which responded as intended as part of the Company's loss mitigation structure.
+Where applicable, losses from catastrophic events are somewhat limited by reinsurance contracts in place as part of the Company's loss mitigation structure.
 While the severity of weather events has and can be expected to vary over time, the insurance subsidiary is a well-established and time-tested business.
 The entity has been a solid performer for the Company over time despite occasional periods of high claims experience.